engmaths/emat10006/materials/worksheet1.md

 $ gedit foo.txt
 ```

+**Note** The command `gedit` above runs a program that is often installed on
+Linux computer but won't be available on OSX or Windows.
+For OSX run `open
+foo.txt`.
+On Windows you could use `notepad foo.txt`.
+Basically the command
+just runs a text editor that opens the file `foo.txt` but there are different
+text editors installed on different computers.
+For example if you use `vscode`
+you could run `code foo.txt`.

-At this point gedit (a text editor installed on the lab computers)
+At this point gedit (or whichever editor you ran) should open, and you should
-should open, and you should add some text (use multiple lines, and some
+add some text (use multiple lines, and some tab characters too), save it then
-tab characters too), save it then close the window.
-Note that the prompt
+close the window.
+Note that the prompt will not appear in the terminal while
-will not appear in the terminal while gedit is still open.
+gedit is still open.

 ```console
 $ cat foo.txt